vistorian/vistorian.github.io/networknarratives.md

 ![](networknarratives/tours.png)

 A tour in Network Narratives is best imagined as a slide-deck.
 Each slide tells you something about your network.
+A tour consists of
+* slides, showing a single fact about your network (e.g., the most connected node), and
+* sections, grouping slides of a specific topic (e.g., centrality measures).

+Slides in a tour are calculated by Network Narratives once a tour has been selected.

+You can use the [Navigation Bar](networknarratives/userinterface.html#navigation-bar) to navigate between slides.

+* Some slides propose **detours**, i.e., by including similar slides on demand, e.g., to learn more about a specific topic fact shown on a slide.
+* Other slides link to **related tours**, e.g., to learn more about the [ego network](networknarratives/tours.html#ego-network-exploration) of a node mentioned at that slide.

 Find out which **[tours](networknarratives/tours)** Network Narratives provides with.